 Now we have the opportunity to sign our tests with a separate certificate, but ...
 The build procedure for testing involves building the application itself and building the test runner.
 Accordingly, we are faced with the problem of signing two bundle IDs with one provisioning profile.
 Fortunately, there is a simple and elegant solution - Wildcard App ID.
 We repeat the procedure for creating a new App ID, but instead of Explicit App ID, select Wildcard App ID as in the screenshot.

 At this point, we're done with developer.apple.com, but we won't minimize the browser window.
-Let's go to site with documentation on Fastlane and read about the Match utility from cover to cover.
+Let's go to and read about the Match utility from cover to cover.

-An attentive reader has noticed that in order to use this utility, we need a private repository and an account that has access to both the Apple Developer Program and Github.
-We create (if suddenly there is no such thing) an account of the form [email protected], come up with a strong password, register it at developer.apple.com, and appoint it as a project administrator.
-Next, give your account access to your company's github repository and create a new private repository with a name like AmazingAppMatch.
+An attentive reader will have noticed that to use this utility we will need a private repository and an account with access to both the Apple Developer Program and Github.
+Create (if you don't have one) an account like InfrastructureAccount@your.company.domain, come up with a strong password, register it at developer.apple.com, and assign it as a project administrator.
+Next, give the account access to your company's github repository and create a new private repository with a name like AmazingAppMatch.

 3. Setting up Fastlane and the match utility

-Open the terminal, go to the folder with the project and initialize fastlane as indicated in official manual.
+Open the terminal, go to the folder with the project and initialize fastlane as indicated in .
 After entering the command

 A new fastlane directory has appeared in the project, in which there are two files - Appfile and Fastfile.
 In a nutshell - in Appfile we store service data, and in Fastfile we write jobs, in Fastlane terminology called lanes.
-I recommend reading the official documentation: time, two.
+I recommend reading the official documentation: , .

 Open the Appfile in your favorite text editor and bring it to the following form: